 Mr. Gladstone had it right, tea time is always a good time.
 That’s why we chose it as the theme for this pretty half apron with its elegant appliqué accents of a teapot, teacups and saucers, and teaspoons… everything you need for a lovely tea party.
 So fun to do, you’ll want to make tea for two!

-We used a natural linen for the body of the apron, Lily & Will by Bunny Hill Designs for Moda Fabrics for the appliqués, and Sugar & Spice by The Quilted Fish for Riley Blake Designs for the contrasting ties and appliqué overlay accents.
-We’re excited to tell you an updated version of Sugar & Spice is being released this fall from Riley Blake.
-Check it out here.
-Lily & Will (as well as the follow-up, Lily & Will II) are older collections by Bunny Hill Designs, but can sometimes to found from independent sellers on Etsy.
-You could certainly use any combination that appeals to you, but for a dramatic appliqué, look for a fabric collection that features both small, delicate motifs and well as a few bolder designs to fussy cut for the pretty teacups.
+We originally used a natural linen for the body of the apron, Lily & Will by Bunny Hill Designs for Moda Fabrics for the appliqués, and Sugar & Spice by The Quilted Fish for Riley Blake Designs for the contrasting ties and appliqué overlay accents.
+The prints are from older collections that are no longer readily available, but you could certainly use any combination that appeals to you.
+For the most dramatic appliqué, look for a fabric collection that features both small, delicate motifs and well as a few bolder designs to fussy cut for the pretty teacups.

 Throughout the project, we used a lock stitch to secure the seams rather that back tacking.
 This creates a clean knot and looks better when topstitching.
 Use your lock stitch if you have one on your machine.
 If you don’t, that’s okay, just be very careful when back-tacking to keep the stitches exactly in line.
 Or, do not back stitch at all, leave your thread tails long, and make a hand-tied knot at the back of the fabric to secure.